 In addition to TJCTC's many training opportunities, we also provide additional resources to meet Texas Justice Court needs.
 We hope you find these resources useful for furthering your education.

-Our legal department is made up of three attorneys who are passionate about justice courts.
-Randy, Bronson, and Rebecca teach at the seminars across the state, develop the resources below, and answer legal questions.
+Our legal department is made up of four attorneys who are passionate about justice courts.
+Randy, Bronson, Rebecca, and Amber teach at the seminars across the state, develop the resources below, and answer legal questions.
 We are always interested in finding out what justice courts need, so if you see a resource missing, please contact us at 512-347-9927.

 Randy Sarosdy- General Counsel